-The amount or frequency of the premiums you pay won’t be affected by our proposal.
+The amount or frequency of the premiums you pay won’t be affected by our offer.

 My policy pays me Periodic Payments, what will happen to them?

-The size and frequency of your Periodic Payments won’t be affected by our proposal.
+The size and frequency of your Periodic Payments won’t be affected by our offer.

-We currently expect the Uplift to be 10% of your Policy Value.
-We will also top up your Policy Value by applying the same Uplift to any premiums you currently pay into your policy after the proposal takes effect.
-The amount or the frequency of the premiums you pay won’t be affected by our proposal.
+If the Scheme goes ahead, we'll increase your Policy Value by 9.7.% (the Uplift).
+We will also top up your Policy Value by applying the same Uplift for any premiums you pay into your policy after the Implementation Date as and when you pay them.
+The amount or the frequency of the premiums you pay won’t be affected by our offer.

-Will there be any change to how my policy is administered if the proposal goes ahead?
+Will there be any change to how my policy is administered if the offer goes ahead?

 No. We’ll continue to administer your policy in the same way as we currently do.